 Unopened kibble is good for up to 18 months but should be kept in a cool, dry location to prevent mold and bacteria growth.
 Once opened, dry dog food is only good for around 6 weeks.
 After 6 weeks, it can become stale, lose nutrients, or begin to grow mold or bacteria.

 The 9 Things to Look For to Tell if Dry Dog Food is Bad

 1. Expiration Dates

-Consider the time frame that you plan to feed the food to your dog, calculating that the food should be opened and fully consumed before the expiration or best-before date.
+Consider the time frame that you plan to use the food, calculating that the food should be opened and fully consumed before the expiration or best-before date.
 It is very important to always double-check the dates on each package before opening it.

 The expiration date on the package is an estimate of the stable shelf life of unopened products.
 Once you open the product, oxygen, moisture, and environmental microbes will start to degrade the food at a faster rate.
-This is why it is very important to consider the integrity of the packages.
+That is why it is very important to consider the integrity of the packages.
 The food packages should be sealed without any tears or punctures.
-Bags should not look swollen; that is a sign of contamination.
+The bags should not look swollen since it’s a sign of contamination.